seedubjay/seedubjay.github.io/wikipedia-clicks.md

 Researchers have spent decades developing algorithms and writing code to analyse directed graphs.
 They may have been designed for a completely different purpose, but they work just as well for navigating Wikipedia pages as they do for finding ancestors in a family tree, optimising trucking routes between cities, and lots of other unrelated problems, since they are all directed graphs under the hood.

-We can use this existing knowledge to find our shortest paths (using a [Breadth-first search](https://en.wikipedia.org/wiki/Breadth-first_search)), and analyse Wikipedia pages in a whole set of ways.
+We can use this existing knowledge to find our shortest paths and analyse our data in a whole new set of ways.

 ## More tidbits

-Not only is there a X% chance that you'll be able to get from one page to another in 5 clicks, there's a Y% chance you'll be able to do it in 7.
+Not only is there a 82% chance that you'll be able to get from one page to another in at most 5 clicks, there's a **99.3% chance you'll be able to do it in 7 clicks**.

 <figure>
 {% include svg.html id="svg2" class="no-outline svg-chart" %}